OpenCyphal/pycyphal/docs/pages/demo.rst

 make sure to export the ``YAKUT_PATH`` environment variable pointing to the correct location.

 The commands shown later need to operate on the same network as the demo.
-Earlier we configured the demo to use Cyphal/UDP via 127.9.0.42.
+Earlier we configured the demo to use Cyphal/UDP via the localhost interface.
 So, for Yakut, we can export this configuration to let it run on the same network anonymously:

 ..  code-block:: sh

-    export UAVCAN__UDP__IFACE=127.9.0.0  # We don't export the node-ID, so it will remain anonymous.
+    export UAVCAN__UDP__IFACE=127.0.0.1  # We don't export the node-ID, so it will remain anonymous.

 To listen to the demo's heartbeat and diagnostics, launch the following in a new terminal and leave it running (``y`` is a convenience shortcut for ``yakut``):

 ..  code-block:: sh

-    export UAVCAN__UDP__IFACE=127.9.0.0
+    export UAVCAN__UDP__IFACE=127.0.0.1
     y sub --with-metadata uavcan.node.heartbeat uavcan.diagnostic.record    # You should see heartbeats

 Now let's see how the simple thermostat node is operating.